premAI-io/prem-daemon/README.md

 ## [Prem Registry](https://github.com/premAI-io/prem-registry)

-`prem-registry` contains all the manifests of all the services that `prem-box` exposes. `prem-box` fetches the metadata information from https://prem-registry.fly.dev/manifests/, which is a simple python webserver in order to expose the information of all the services in the repository.
+`prem-registry` contains all the manifests of all the services that `prem-daemon` exposes. `prem-daemon` fetches the metadata information from https://prem-registry.fly.dev/manifests/, which is a simple python webserver in order to expose the information of all the services in the repository.
 In order to submit a new service, please follow the instructions listed [here](https://github.com/premAI-io/prem-registry#packaging-a-service-for-prem-registry).

 ## [Prem Services](https://github.com/premAI-io/prem-services)